 At a glance

-- Most of us own atleast one cash-back life insurance policy bought early in our careers for the 80C tax deduction
+- Most of us own atleast one cash-back life insurance policy bought early in our careers for the 80C tax deduction and if you haven’t, you might want to read more on what this is and how it can help you.

 - Insurance is a means of managing risk, meant to compensate your dependents in the event of a catastrophic event while an investment is meant to help grow your savings at an acceptable rate.
 Confusing insurance with investment is one of the most wide-spread mistakes